LuYang-2023/Insulator-Defect-Detection-YOLO/README.md

-# YOGL: A Lightweight Insulator Defect Detection Network Based on UAV Remote Sensing Images
+# IDD-YOLO: A Lightweight Insulator Defect Detection Network Based on Deep Learning

 **Dear reviewers: The source code and pre-trained model weights will be available upon the acceptance of the paper.
 Feel free to raise your questions or difficulties in the implementation.**
 ## <div align="left">Quick Start Examples</div>